 The claim: Slendertone says that the electrical signals from the belt send deep pulses that exercise the stomach muscles.
 The result?
 A firmer, more toned abs in six weeks.

 The truth: While there is one study that found neuromuscular electrical stimulation to have a positive effect on muscle strength and waist girth, weight and body fat still remained the same—not too impressive for a product that costs up to $200.
-"We can buy all the fitness gizmos and gadgets we want, but the only 100 percent successful weight loss formula out there is a healthy diet and sound exercise program," says fitness expert and personal trainer Jim White.
+"We can buy all the fitness gizmos and gadgets we want, but the only 100 percent successful weight loss formula out there is a healthy diet and sound exercise program," says fitness expert and personal trainer Jim White, RD.
 Save your money and incorporate these Best Exercises to Blast Belly Fat into your gym routine.